cwray07/miRNA_analysis/README.md

 fastqc <fastq_file>
 ```

-The output will be a couple of different files including a html doc with the results and all relevant figures needed to asses the next steps (as seen above).
+The output will be a couple of different files including a html doc with the results and all relevant figures needed to assess the next steps (as seen above).
 You can download the files onto your own computer either by using scp (secure copy - see kelvin training docs) or through a third party app such as [filezilla](https://filezilla-project.org/).

 We trimmed the adapters using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) - This was carried out on the Queen's HPC [Kelvin](https://www.qub.ac.uk/directorates/InformationServices/Services/HighPerformanceComputing/) using the following code: